The Great North run is one of the UK’s most famous events and taking part is a great way to raise money for a good cause.

 Next up is Wednesday and a more moderate run.
 Cover around 5 miles at a comfortable pace and remember you’re not against the clock here; just out to cover the ground.
 As always, stretching and warming up before your run is of paramount importance.

 On Thursday, we can train whilst giving a number of important muscle groups a bit of a breather.
 Jump on a bike, hit the cross trainer at the gym or go for a swim.
 You’re still working out but with a much lower impact.
 You’re still getting the benefit of the cardio but gaining some respite at the same time.
+This is the best way to train for the Great North Run.

+You can't be training for the great north run every day.
 Following a change of pace on Thursdays, it is vital to get another day of rest.
 This gives us yet another reason to love Fridays.
 Through a desire to do well you might be tempted to skip a rest day but when it comes to preparing for a big event rest is just as important as training.
 It’s about finding the right balance between the two.

 Recuperate on Friday and prepare yourself for a weekend of serious running.

-Half Marathon Training - Putting in the Miles
+Great North Run Training - Putting in the Miles

 Saturday is the most popular time for the big run of the week.
 Start by doing 3 miles and add a mile every Saturday.
 By the time the race arrives, you should be well on your way to covering a big distance.